rberenguel/nt/README.md

 - Images in the `backgroungs/mwc` folder are a selection of images I liked from https://github.com/DenverCoder1/minimalistic-wallpaper-collection

 ## Tests

+The comment sbelow is false… after so many refactors the tests are broken.
+Well, they exist, but all are red.

 - The task parser has some unit tests [here](https://mostlymaths.net/nt/tests/test_task_parsing.html)
 - The task renderer has some unit tests [here](https://mostlymaths.net/nt/tests/test_task_rendering.html), it depends on the parser working.